nyreehinton/content-ops-starter/content/pages/blog/technical-analysis.md

 *   However, actual odometer readings showed only 13,228 miles recorded.

-This discrepancy suggests that Tesla’s mileage calculations are not purely based on physical travel distance but are instead influenced by software-based estimations.

 #### B. Verifying Tesla’s Energy-to-Miles Conversion Against Odometer Data

 Tesla’s mileage calculations assume an energy efficiency conversion factor stored in memory, which can be adjusted remotely.